Hardhat-Enterprises/Deakin-Detonator-Toolkit/libgl-bug-fix.md

 # Identify the envionment(Kali Linux on vm with windows 10)

 #Each command should be run on the command line one by one for best results
+#ensure that you are in the DDT directroy
+yarn install
+#after installing enter the following
+yarn run tauri dev
 #update the os (kali linux):
 sudo apt update
 sudo apt upgrade -y